pusher-community/real-time-laravel/getting-started/laravel-app.md

 ## Run the app

-To make sure everything is working, run the newly created application.
+<i class="fa fa-rocket fa-2"></i> To make sure everything is working, run the newly created application.
 From a the `real-time-app` directory in the terminal or console window run the following:

 ```
 › php artisan serve